balintkissdev/realtime-chat-rust/README.md

 > A mixed programming language project using Rust for the chat server backend and TypeScript+React for the frontend.

+The Docker deployment consist of the following:
+- Separate Docker container for backend
+- Separate Docker container for frontend
+- Deployment runs in its own Docker network

 ![Demo](doc/img/demo.png)

 ## How to build and run